-GSAS’ statement academic integrity can be found at http://gsas.nyu.edu/content/nyu-as/gsas/about-gsas/policies-and-procedures/gsas-statement-on-academic-integrity.html.
+GSAS’ statement academic integrity can be found on our GSAS Statement On Academic Integrity.

 What should I do if I have questions about the academic integrity policy?

-If you have questions about the academic integrity policy, please reach out to faculty and/or the CDS Manager of Academic Affairs (Kathryn Angeles, firstname.lastname@example.org).
+If you have questions about the academic integrity policy, please reach out to faculty and/or the CDS Director of Academic Affairs, Kathryn Angeles, who can be reached at firstname.lastname@example.org.